santiagobarreda/brms_tools/docs/week-1.md

 ## 149.00 207.00 220.00 236.25 307.00
 ```

-We can look at the distribution of speakers.
+We can look at the distribution of productions of f0 in several ways, as seen in Figure \@ref(fig:distributioncomparison).
 In the top row, points indicate individual productions, and are jittered along the y axis to make them easier to see.
 In the middle row we see a histogram of the same data.
-The histogram gives you the count of observations in each bin.
+The histogram divides the x axis into a set of discrete sections ('bins'), and gives you the count of observations in each bin.
 In the bottom row we see a box plot of the same data.
 The edges of the box correspond to the 25 and 75% quantiles of the distribution, and the line in the middle of it corresponds to the median.
 As a result, 50% of observations are contained in the box.

 ```r